One school, five campuses

 The Los Feliz Early Learning Center (ELC) is set to open for preschoolers for the upcoming 2017-18 school year.
 The following year (2018-19), the ELC will welcome preschool and pre-kindergarten students.
 The ELC will enable the Loz Feliz Campus to match the School’s other elementary campuses by offering a full preschool through 5th grade curriculum.

 Orange County (Preschool–8th)

-The Orange County Campus is centrally located in the City of Orange.
+The Orange County Campus, also known as the International School of Orange County, is centrally located in the City of Orange.
 It moved to its current location in July 2015 and presently serves 134 students (preschool to 8th grade).
 It is on the grounds of Covenant Christian School, well-situated close to the 22, 55, 91, 57 and 5 freeways in a mixed-use neighborhood.
 The school has ten classrooms, a media lab, library, two playgrounds, an administration office and a large parking lot.
 There are a separate grassy field and gymnasium that are used for physical activities such as soccer, kin-ball, badminton and street hockey.
-To accommodate all the guests at special events (WinterFest, Graduation Ceremony, Fête de la Musique…), the International School of Los Angeles-OC community has access to an auditorium and a large party room.
+To accommodate all the guests at special events (WinterFest, Graduation Ceremony, Fête de la Musique…), the International School of Orange County community has access to an auditorium and a large party room.

 Serving 145 students from preschool through the fifth grade, the Pasadena Campus is conveniently located in the heart of Pasadena, across from Pasadena City College.
 Exuding old-world charm with its intimate size and beautiful landscaping, the campus consists of a two-story building with 11 classrooms (5 downstairs and 6 upstairs), a dual language library, a computer lab used for student research and didactic exercises, and dedicated outside dining and play areas.